How to do Deep Fry a Turkey for Thanksgiving

 Setting up the Burner and Warming Up the Oil

 IMPORTANT!!!
 Set up the burner at least 20 feet away from any structure (including your house).
 Yes it is common for deep fried turkey experiments to go horribly wrong, so be smart and keep the deep fried fun away from anything that can catch fire.
 In addition, place the burner on a flat area, preferable on grass or dirt.
-Never set up your burner in the house, on a wooden deck, or right next to the house.
 Also be sure to place your fire extinguisher near your deep fry station, just in case things get out of control.

 Place the pot of oil on the burner and then turn the burner on to high.
 The goal is to get the oil to 325°F and no higher than 350°F. Either you can use the thermometer included in your deep fry kit or purchase a candy thermometer.
-Depending on the starting temperature of the oil, this heat up period can take from 30 minutes to 45 minutes.
-While the oil is warming up, this is a good time to season the turkey.
-If you have to leave the fry station to season the turkey, be sure to leave someone there to monitor the oil.
-Never leave hot oil on the burner unattended!!!
-Especially if there are kids or pets around.
+Depending on the starting temperature of the oil, this heat up period can take from 30 minutes to 1 hour, plan ahead.

 While the oil is heating up, season the turkey with your choice of dry seasonings.
 Be sure to season both the outside and the inside of the turkey.
 Be generous with your seasoning, such that there is a light seasoning crust forming on the turkey.
 The spices I prefer include Lawry’s seasoning salt, pepper, garlic, paprika, cayenne pepper (just a little), garlic powder.